 Arts and Humanities

-My academic background is in sociology, anthropology and political sociology and I received a PhD in Sociology from the University of Sheffield in 2016 for my ethnography on the Wootton Bassett repatriation rituals for fallen British soldiers.
-Before that, I gained a MPhil (equivalent) in Social Sciences from Humboldt Universitaet Berlin (2009), a MSc in Political Sociology from the London School of Economics and Political Science (2007), a BA (first class honours) in Sociology from the University of Hull (2006) and a DEUG in Sociology with Anthropology from the Universite de Strasbourg, France (2005).
+My academic background is in sociology, anthropology and political sociology and I received a PhD in Sociology from the University of Sheffield for my ethnography on the Wootton Bassett repatriation rituals for fallen British soldiers.
+Before that, I gained a MPhil (equivalent) in Social Sciences from Humboldt Universitaet Berlin, a MSc in Political Sociology from the London School of Economics and Political Science, a BA in Sociology from the University of Hull and a DEUG in Sociology with Anthropology from the Universite de Strasbourg, France.

 My current research interests are centred around issues of military death, ritualisation and memorialisation.
-I have previously worked on national identity, contemporary slavery and social policy issues.
+I have previously worked on national identity, contemporary slavery and migrant workers.
 I am a member of the Archbishop Desmond Tutu Centre for War and Peace Studies and on the European Institute Advisory Committee here at Hope.
 I am also a member of the Association for the Study of Death and Society.

 Wilkinson, M., G. Craig and A. Gaus (2010) Forced labourin the UK and the Gangmasters Licensing Authority, Oxfam Working Paper.
 104 pages.